Korikanas/ncart-backend/README.md

-# Neart Backend
+# Ncart Backend

-RESTful API backend for the Neart e-commerce platform, built with Node.js, Express.js, and MongoDB.
+RESTful API backend for the Ncart e-commerce platform, built with Node.js, Express.js, and MongoDB.

 ## Features